hassantafreshi/easy-form-builder/README.md

 -   Instant reply functionality for free
 -   Send notification email when the user have a new message for free
 -   Mobile-friendly responsive forms
--   Unique tracking ID finder for free
+-   Unique Confirmation code ( tracking ID) finder for free
 -   User-friendly and feature-rich panel to manage your forms and their responses for free
 -   Form validation
 -   Support RTL language